New Charter Schools Are Now Approved Without Public Accountability

 - Bill 8 (2019) already removed the cap on charter schools (previously Alberta had a cap of 15 Charter School Authorities)

-- Charter school operators are exempt from public board oversight and report directly to the ministry of Education
+- Charter school operators are exempt from public board oversight but report directly to the ministry of Education

 - Charter schools receive 100% per-student instructional funding from government but are exempt from requiring open democratic elections for their governance boards (use of public funds without public transparency)

-- Alberta is the only province in Canada allowing a charter school system
+- Alberta is the only province in Canada allowing and funding a charter school system

 - A charter school authority can operate multiple campuses or sites so the number of physical schools is actually larger